IzabelNog/finance-qa-automation/docs/README.md

 │        └── parabank_manual_tests.ipynb   # Manual test instructions
 └── .gitignore                            # Ignore files/folders
 ```

 ---

+## How to (single source-of-truth)

+Under Project Structure we maintain single-page guides for running the main automation tools.
+Link to the guides below so updates are made in one place and reused across documentation pages.

+- How to Run Cypress - docs/guide/run_cypress.md
+- How to Run Playwright - docs/guide/run_playwright.md
+- How to Run Postman - docs/guide/run_postman.md

+---

 ## Example Test Cases

 ### Cypress Example